Locations:

 What conditions affect hypoglossal nerve function?

-• Amyotrophic lateral sclerosis (ALS): In advanced cases, the hypoglossal nerve might not be able to communicate with the brain.
+• Amyotrophic lateral sclerosis (ALS): Also called Lou Gehrig’s disease, ALS is a neuromuscular disorder that leads to muscle weakness.
+In advanced cases, your hypoglossal nerve might not be able to communicate with your brain.

-• Sleep apnea: The hypoglossal nerve controls muscles in the back of your throat.
-If they relax too much during sleep, your tongue can slide out of place, blocking the airway.
+• Sleep apnea: This is a sleep disorder that causes you to stop breathing while you’re asleep.
+Your hypoglossal nerve controls muscles in the back of your throat.
+If they relax too much during sleep, your tongue can slide out of place, blocking your airway.

 Care

-How can I prevent issues with cranial nerve 12?
+How can I prevent issues with my hypoglossal nerve?

 Hypoglossal nerve issues can impact your ability to eat, speak or swallow.
 Some causes, like trauma and surgical complications, can be difficult to avoid.
 Seeing an experienced surgeon if you need a mouth or throat procedure may lower your risk.